-I have an Architecture degree, can I get funding for MArch?
+I have an Architecture degree, can I get funding for MArch (RIBA Pt II)?

-If you studied full-time and received SFE funding for your undergraduate course, undertook your year of work experience and are continuing onto MArch, you should be eligible for SFE funding for MArch.
-There is an exception in the rules that allows this.
-If you studied your undergraduate degree part-time or you have taken a long gap between your year of work experience and started MArch, you may not be eligible.
-Contact Student Advice to discuss this.
+If you studied full-time and received SFE funding for your undergraduate course and undertook one year of work experience before continuing onto MArch, you should be eligible for SFE funding for MArch.
+If you studied your undergraduate degree part-time or took more than a year out between completing your undergraduate degree and starting MArch Riba Pt II, contact Student Advice to check your funding entitlement.